peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 #### Bursary
-* Michael Easter, Evan Porter, Christian Southgate, Ifo
+* Michael Easter, Evan Porter, Christian Southgate, Ifo Ikede
 * Goal - aggergate infomation about Bursaries and Scholarships
 * Lots of public info, but it is scattered
 * Data is not easy to get